Amarena di Pescara

 From Italy, Bianco Rosato di Piemonte is a Marasca type cherry and was the original type of cherry used to make maraschino cherries.
 Very flavorful, this nearly black, sweet-tart fruit is excellent for tasty juice, syrup and preserves.
 For best crops, plant with another pie cherry or Amarena cherry for pollination.

 A parent of Bing Cherry, this large, sweet, dark red fruit is prized for its intense Black Cherry flavor.
 Happy in the Northwest and other regions, Black Republican bears abundant crops and is still grown commercially.
 This special variety was introduced in 1860 by Seth Lewelling, one of two brothers who were largely responsible for founding Oregon’s nursery industry.
 A Quaker and an Abolitionist, Seth Lewelling named this fruit in honor of those called Black Republicans, members of the Republican Party who opposed slavery.
 Plant with another Sweet Cherry for cross pollination.

 This unique, self-fertile Cherry should grow to only about 10-12 ft. in height.
-Compact Stella begins bearing within a year or two after planting and bears large, tasty, almost black fruit.
+Bearing tasty, firm heart-shaped black fruit, Compact Stella is well adapted to Northwest growing conditions.

-This naturally dwarf, self-fertile pie cherry from Minnesota bears heavy crops of tasty, bright red fruit with red flesh and red juice.
-Northstar grows to 6-8 ft. in height and is hardy to minus 40°F.
+This unique, naturally dwarf tree bears abundant crops of large, tasty, bright red fruit with red flesh and red juice.
+Northstar grows to only 6-8 feet in height and is self-fertile and hardy to minus 40°F.